^

 • Glaucoma, increased intraocular pressure.

-• Myocardial ischemia, hypertension, acute pathology of cardiac activity.
+• Myocardial ischemia, hypertension, acute cardiac pathology.

 • Significant atherosclerotic changes in the vessels.